cooperbarth/PyQuake/README.md

 # PyQuake
 ## A Python Package for Seismic Sonification

-An lightweight Python package for seismic sonification using the IRIS Timeseries Web Service.
+PyQuake is a lightweight Python package for seismic sonification that uses the IRIS Timeseries Web Service to retrieve seismic data and convert it into audio.
 Concept from the [Earthtunes](https://github.com/cooperbarth/Earthtunes) project.

 Download: `python3 -m pip install pyquake`